go-gorm/cli/internal/migration/README.md

 # GORM Migration CLI

-GORM provides a new migration workflow based on **schema diffing**.
-It supports generating models from a database, generating migration files from models, inspecting differences, and applying migrations safely.
+GORM provides a new migration workflow based on model/schema diffing It supports generating models from a database, generating migration files from models, inspecting differences, and applying migrations safely.